-In 2004, the largest expansion wave in the history of the European Union took place and 10 new countries (the Czech Republic, Estonia, Cyprus, Latvia, Lithuania, Hungary, Malta, Poland, Slovakia and Slovenia) joined the European Union.
+In 2004, the largest expansion wave in the history of the EU took place and 10 new countries (the Czech Republic, Estonia, Cyprus, Latvia, Lithuania, Hungary, Malta, Poland, Slovakia, and Slovenia) joined the European Union.
 In 2007, the number of EU members rose to 27 with the participation of Bulgaria and Romania.
-With the participation of Croatia in 2013, the number of European Union Member States reached 28.
+With the addition of Croatia in 2013, the number of European Union member states reached 28.

 The Lisbon Treaty

-The last important step in the development process of the European Union was the Lisbon Treaty, which was signed in 2007 and came into force in 2009.
-With this treaty, it was aimed to eliminate the blockages in the EU’s decision-making mechanisms and to achieve a more democratic and effective functioning of the Union.
-In line with this goal, comprehensive amendments were made and the Treaty establishing the European Community was renamed as the Treaty on the Functioning of the European Union.
+The last important step in the development process of the European Union was the Treaty of Lisbon, which was signed in 2007 and came into force in 2009.
+The treaty was aimed at eliminating blockages in the EU’s decision-making mechanisms, achieving a more democratic and effective Union.
+In line with this goal, comprehensive amendments were made and the Treaty of Rome establishing the European Community was renamed the Treaty on the Functioning of the European Union.

 Enlargement of the European Union

-European integration has been transformed into a 28-member Union that has undergone several successive enlargement processes and implemented common policies in many areas, from common currency to agriculture and migration policies.
+As we’ve seen with the history of the European Union, the idea of European integration has created a 27-member union that has undergone several successive enlargement processes and implemented common policies in many areas such as currency, agriculture, and migration policies.
 In this process, “enlargement policy” became the most important foreign policy instrument of the EU.
-The EU has become a much stronger Union in the economic, political and geopolitical context by adding new member states.
-Therefore it increased its effectiveness in the international system.
+The EU has become much stronger in economic, political, and geopolitical contexts by adding new member states.

 The EU’s enlargement policy has evolved and changed in parallel with European integration.
-The recent wave of enlargement, in which the Central and Eastern European Countries have become members, provided the institutionalization of the enlargement policy and conditionality principle.
-The criteria set at the Copenhagen Summit in 1993 laid down the terms of membership.
+The recent wave of enlargement, in which Central and Eastern European countries became members, provided the institutionalization of the enlargement policy and conditionality principle.
+The criteria set at the Copenhagen Summit in 1993 laid down the terms of membership candidacy.

 There are 5 periods of the expansion process.